lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-   Then, let us create a 3D simulation box of dimensions :math:`8 x 3 x 3 \text{nm}^3`,
+    Then, let us create a 3D simulation box of dimensions :math:`3 \times 3 \times 3 \text{nm}^3`,
     and make space for 7 atom types (1 and 2 for the water oxygen and hydrogen, respectively, and 3, 4, 5, 6
     and 7 for the PEG molecule (see below)), 6 bond types, 9 angle types, and 14 dihedrals types.
+    Copy the following lines into *input.lammps*:

 ..  code-block:: lammps
-   :caption: *to be copied in pureH2O/input.lammps*

-   region box block -40 40 -15 15 -15 15
+    region box block -15 15 -15 15 -15 15
     create_box 7 box &
     bond/types 6 &
     angle/types 9 &
-   dihedral/types 14 &
+    dihedral/types 3 &
     extra/bond/per/atom 2 &
     extra/angle/per/atom 1 &
     extra/special/per/atom 2

 .. admonition:: About extra per atom commands
     :class: info

     The *extra/something/per/atom* commands are here for
-    memory allocation, they ensure that enough space is left for a certain number of attribute for each atom.
-We wont worry about those commands in this tutorial, just keep that in mind if one day you see the following error message:
+    memory allocation.
+These commands ensure that enough memory space is left for a certain number of attribute for each atom.
+We wont worry about those commands in this tutorial, just keep that in mind if one day you see the following error message *ERROR: Molecule topology/atom exceeds system topology/atom*:

-    ..  code-block:: bw

-        ERROR: Molecule topology/atom exceeds system topology/atom (src/molecule.cpp:1767)

 ..  container:: justify